May I claim a tax deduction for my donation to the Resource Center?

 Does Teaching Tools provide a pick-up service for product donations?

 We have a limited ability to pick up donated items.
-Therefore, we request that you please arrange for delivery or drop off your items at our store.
+Therefore, we request that you please arrange for delivery or drop off your items at our facility.
 We are located at 2306 N. Howard Avenue, Tampa, FL, 33607.
 You may call in advance to assure your delivery will be handled upon your arrival (813) 574-0260.

-Who runs the Teaching Tools Store?
+Who runs the Teaching Tools Resource Center?

 How is Teaching Tools Funded?